 For this Strawberry Ice Cream you need fresh strawberries, cream, sugar and xanthan gum.
 It is a Strawberries and Cream ice cream, with enough cream to give it a comforting mouthfeel, yet super-loaded with fresh strawberries to make it burst with strawberry gloriousness.

-Xanthan gum is a wonderful stabiliser which helps thicken the ice cream mixture, creating a lovely body very close to a store-bought one; it also churns beautifully, melts uniformly during serving, and keeps well in the freezer.
+Xanthan gum is a stabiliser which helps thicken the ice cream mixture, creating a lovely body very close to a store-bought one, which churns beautifully, melts uniformly during serving, and keeps well in the freezer.

 Here are some tricks used in the making of this strawberry ice cream, which take it to the next level.

 While it is good to have a thermometer, it is only natural that you may not have one at home.
-For this reason I have developed a very simple method, which uses the laws of physics to guarantee that you bring the liquid to the right temperature before adding the gum.
+For this reason, I have developed a simple method to bring the mixture to the right temperature without a thermometer before adding the gum.
 How does it work?
 Thanks to physics, you can calculate the temperature of a mix of liquids with different temperatures.
 But to do so, you need two temperatures that you do not need a thermometer to measure.
 Luckily, there are two temperatures in a modern home which are always the same:

 This is what you will need:

 For best results, use a digital kitchen scale and measure the ingredients directly into the utensils, as you proceed with the recipe.
-Avoid weighing in one utensil and transferring to another, as this causes a small, but significant loss of quantity, especially in liquids.
+Avoid weighing in one utensil and transferring to another, as this causes a small, but important loss of quantity, especially in liquids.